 Manaiakalani Outreach is expanding on the proven approach of the Manaiakalani programme in the Tamaki Auckland region to initially support five clusters of predominantly decile 1 and 2 schools in Hornby in Christchurch, the West Coast of the South Island, Papakura and Mt Roskill in Auckland, and Kaikohe in Northland.
-Manaiakalani Outreach will make it possible for over 8,500 learners throughout New Zealand to experience accelerated learning outcomes.
+Manaiakalani Outreach is making it possible for over 8,500 learners throughout New Zealand to experience accelerated learning outcomes.
 Click to read more.

 Ngā Pūmanawa e Waru and Manaiakalani Outreach have much in common, and important differences.
 Both are using collaborative learning pedagogies enhanced by digital learning environments, integrated with strong family, whanau and community engagement, to accelerate student learning outcomes; and are working in communities with large Maori or Pasifika populations - Manaiakalani in predominantly lower decile schools, Ngā Pūmanawa e Waru across all deciles.

 This is a Rotorua district-wide initiative that will use best practice e-learning teaching methodologies and collaboration between schools to transform educational outcomes for learners and whanau across all of Rotorua’s schools and kura.
 The Excel Rotorua Education Trust is in the early stages of enabling Ngā Pūmanawa e Waru, which will have 18 early adopter schools in its first year.
 Click to read more.